-His keen interest and leadership in architectural design based on advanced materials research, new technologies, and systems performance has been instrumental in establishing CORE’s reputation as an innovator in the design of well-performing buildings.
+His keen interest and leadership in architectural design based on advanced materials research, new technologies, and systems performance have been instrumental in establishing CORE’s reputation as an innovator in the design of well-performing buildings.

 Charles has years of experience taking projects through the regulatory system and has worked with many private clients and developers to achieve attractive, creative design solutions.
-Charles has been leading CORE’s design efforts in the rejuvenation of King West with award winning designs for Fashion House, Seventy5 Portland, Six50 King, Five Hundred Wellington, and 12 Degrees.
+Charles has been leading CORE’s design efforts in the rejuvenation of King West with award-winning designs for Fashion House, Seventy5 Portland, Six50 King, Five Hundred Wellington, and 12 Degrees.

 His love of jazz is echoed in his improvisational design aesthetic where he interprets architectural styles in individualistic ways within the context of a given typology.

-Charles is an avid snow boarder and enjoys spending time in the wilderness canoeing, camping, or at his custom designed cottage on Georgian Bay.
+Charles is an avid snowboarder and enjoys spending time in the wilderness canoeing, camping, or at his custom-designed cottage on Georgian Bay.